eviathan/Vexed/README.md

 ## TODO

+* Add weighting for popular flag colours so not completely random
 * Move these items from here into project backlog
 * Implement flag type randomizer
 * Add auto incrementing version o=post build script from Salt project